We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-You are given the root of a binary tree with unique values.
-In one operation, you can choose any two nodes at the same level and swap their values.
-Return the minimum number of operations needed to make the values at each level sorted in a strictly increasing order.
+Given the root of a binary tree with unique values, you can swap the values of any two nodes at the same level.
+The goal is to determine the minimum number of swaps required so that the values at each level are in strictly increasing order.

 Key Insights